ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     The value for this option must be in the format HHMM:HHMM.

+    Note: Enclose the time value in quotes (e.g., "0900:1700") to avoid YAML parsing issues with colons.

     This field uses a 24\-hour format.

     This field also accepts the value :literal:`anytime` to indicate a user is free to login at any time of the day.